gipplab/mathosphere/README.md

 git submodule update
 ```

-Run the following to pull latest changes from each submodules' repo
+Please run the following to pull latest changes from each submodules' repo
 ```
 git submodule update --remote --merge
 ```